brianmodel/PanasonicRHS/README.md

-# PanasonicRHS
+# Panasonic Challenge Code

-Code that will be used in panosonic challenge to rotate stepper motor
+Code that will be used in Panasonic Creative Design Challenge to rotate stepper motor 120 degrees when the push button is pressed.